Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * For the bottom < 45% height positions, the player gets added a vertical force, that pulls them down.
 The lower the position, the quicker they will fall down, if the are already in the air flying.
   * For 45% until 56% (excluding) height positions, the player gets removed (almost) all vertical forces.
 This causes an "elevator flight" effect and enables the player to (almost) stand still in the air.
 (There is still a very tiny force downwards, as I have technically not disabled gravity for the player object, however, that is only noticeable at all, if there is no other velocity and if you really pay attention.
 For all practical purposes within the parkour it is irrelvant.)
-  * For positions at 56% height and above, the players gets added a vertical force upwards.
-The force added is bigger the heigher the position is.
+  * For positions at 56% height and above, the player gets added a vertical force upwards.
+The force added is bigger the higher the position is.

-This "elevator flight" has assumingly a big enough range to control the flying preceisily enough and fast enough for our race track.
+This "elevator flight" has assumingly a big enough range to control the flying precisely enough and fast enough for our race track.
 On the other hand, it was also the reason why I gave upon the superhero-theming alltogether.

-For the vertical movement I rather kept it simple: By pressing the left trigger button a certain force is getting added in the direction in which the player looks.
-The longer the button is pressed the more force is building up, allowing accerlation and giving a "drifting-feel".
+For the vertical movement, I rather kept it simple: By pressing the left trigger button a certain force is getting added in the direction in which the player looks.
+The longer the button is pressed the more force is building up, allowing acceleration and giving a "drifting-feel".
 However, this lead to the problem that sudden changes of directions are really hard to control.
-In my final solution, I did not just leave it to gravity and player-added counter-forces to let the player slow down, but implemented that the horizontal velocity is artificial reduced to zero over a few seconds, as soon as the player is not adding new horizontal speed.
+In my final solution, I did not just leave it to gravity and player-added counter-forces to let the player slow down, but implemented a logic, that artificial reduces linearly the horizontal velocity to zero over a few seconds, that start as soon as the player is not adding new horizontal speed and stops when they are adding new horizontal speed.

 ### Cyber-Sickness Reduction